Condemor-bit/autoac_pi/README.md

-Enjoy this simple and smart climatization solution
+Enjoy this simple and smart climatization solution.